OData/v3ProtocolDocument/OData.markdown

 Some sections of this specification are illustrated with non-normative example OData request and response payloads.
 However, the text of this specification provides the definition of conformance.

 OData payloads are representable in multiple formats.
 Those formats are specified in separate documents.
-In this document, when an example is necessary, it will be given in the minimal Json format.
+In this document, when an example is necessary, it will be given in the Json Light format.

 ## 4.2.
 CSDL Schema ##